Combinatorial and Structural Results for gamma-Psi-dimensions: Combinatorial Results

-With Lemma~\ref{lemma:from-margin-Graph-dimension-to-margin-Natarajan-dimension} at hand, Lemmas~\ref{lemma:extended-Lemma-3.5-in-AloBenCesHau97-gamma-G-dim-optimized} and \ref{lemma:extended-Theorem-1-in-MenVer03} also provide us with combinatorial results involving the margin Natarajan dimension.
+As for the margin Natarajan dimension, with Lemma~\ref{lemma:from-margin-Graph-dimension-to-margin-Natarajan-dimension} at hand, Lemmas~\ref{lemma:extended-Lemma-3.5-in-AloBenCesHau97-gamma-G-dim-optimized} and \ref{lemma:extended-Theorem-1-in-MenVer03} also provide us with combinatorial results involving this capacity measure.
 However, sharper bounds should spring from following the direct path, i.e., working directly with this latter dimension (without involving the margin Graph dimension).
 We now state the corresponding combinatorial results (for $p=\infty$ then $p=2$) and perform the comparison.

 \begin{lemma} Let $\mathcal{G}$ be a function class satisfying Definition~\ref{def:margin-multi-category-classifiers} and $\rho_{\mathcal{G}}$ the function class deduced from $\mathcal{G}$ according to Definition~\ref{def:class-of-margin-functions}.
 For $\gamma \in \left ( 0, 1 \right ]$, let $\rho_{\mathcal{G}, \gamma}$ be the function class deduced from $\mathcal{G}$ according to Definition~\ref{def:class-of-regret-functions}.
 For $\epsilon \in \left ( 0, M_{\mathcal{G}} \right ]$, let $d_N \left ( \epsilon \right ) = \epsilon\text{-N-dim} \left ( \rho_{\mathcal{G}} \right )$.
 Then for $\epsilon \in \left ( 0, \gamma \right ]$ and $n \in \mathbb{N}^*$ such that $n \geqslant d_N \left ( \frac{\epsilon}{4} \right )$,